pspauster/2023-traffic-deaths-nyc/README.md

-# my-third-web-map
+# NYC-Traffic-Deaths

-This map pulls live data from the NYC open data portal to map pedestrian fatalities across the city and the causes of teh accidents
+This map pulls live data from the NYC open data portal to map pedestrian fatalities across the city.

+Find dangerous crash hot spots and investigate the types of people injured and the cause of accident.